adamtavi/Stock-Analysis/README.md

 ### The disadvantage of refactoring code is that it takes time and effort to find a better way to refactor the code.

 ## Conlusion of refactoring code
-### These pros and cons apply to refactoring the original VBA script by understanding how much time and effort you want to put in.
-Refactoring code can potentially be beneficial and quicker output time but it will take more time to refactor the code in VBA to come up with a better solution.
+### In conclusion the pros and cons apply to refactoring the original VBA script by understanding how much time and effort you want to put in.
+Refactoring code can potentially be beneficial and quicker output time but it will take time to refactor the code in VBA to come up with a better solution.